The Eagles and Terrapins square off at noon on Saturday

 The Eagles take on the Hurricanes (Fri., 7 p.m.) and the Seminoles (Sun., 1 p.m.) this weekend

-Edgard Da Gama E Silva begins his fourth season as an assistant coach with the Boston College volleyball program in 2014.
-Da Gama, who goes by Dega, brings 15 years of collegiate and international coaching experience to The Heights.
+Edgard De Gama E Silva completed his fourth season as an assistant coach with the Boston College volleyball program in 2014.
+Silva, who goes by 'DeGa', brought 13 years of collegiate and international coaching experience to The Heights.
 Dega assists in practice and match planning efforts, recruiting, video and statistical analysis and community service initiatives.

 Prior to guiding Auburn to the postseason, Dega constructed a collegiate coaching background at Eastern Washington University, North Idaho Women's College and Washington State.

 In his first collegiate position at EWU, the Eagles finished with a 23-9 overall record and took second place in the Big Sky Conference with a 10-4 mark.